-The Court proposes to amend Rule 37(c) to delete the language referring to service of the motion.
-The amendment would conform the Rule with the proposed amendment to Rule 21(b)(1) and require the Commissioner to serve on the taxpayer his motion that undenied allegations in the answer be admitted, which is consistent with existing practice.
+Rule 37(c) is amended to delete the language referring to service of the motion.
+The amendment conforms the Rule with the amendment to Rule 21(b)(1) and requires the Commissioner to serve on the taxpayer his motion that undenied allegations in the answer be admitted, which is consistent with existing practice.